dpaquette/BugTracker.NET/Blog 5 - Security.md

 ```
 validateRequest="false"
 ```
-Searching the project for these yeilds [quite a few examples](https://github.com/dpaquette/BugTracker.NET/search?p=2&q=validateRequest%3D%22false%22&type=Code&utf8=%E2%9C%93).
+Searching the project for these yields [quite a few examples](https://github.com/dpaquette/BugTracker.NET/search?p=2&q=validateRequest%3D%22false%22&type=Code&utf8=%E2%9C%93).
 The thing is that turning off request validation is not necessarily bad, unless we're printing the content back to the web browser unencoded.
 This is however difficult to find every case where unescaped values can be written back out to the browser.
 The difficulty of tracking down possible cross site scripting vulnerabilities when request validation is disabled is half the problem.

 This topic is complicated enough to warrant an entire blog post as we investigate whether proper care has been taken to avoid cross site scripting attacks.
 We'll introduce some tricks to make it easier for future developers to know that cross site scripting attacks have been mitigated.

 ##Insecure Direct Object References

 Often there are parts of the system to which a user might have only partial access.
-In BugTracker.NET a great example woudl be a bug.
+In BugTracker.NET a great example would be a bug.
 A user from project A should not have access to a bug from project B. However the same screen is used for accessing each bug with the only difference being the bug ID.
 Checks have to be made in the code to avoid displaying bugs that users should not be able to see.
 This is actually a pretty common exploit.

 Fortunately, it looks like there are extensive checks throughout the application for user permissions.
 The checks look something like